The Historical Research Center at the Walter Stiern Library

 The Historical Research Center (HRC) at California State University, Bakersfield houses the library’s treasures and gives students and volunteers opportunities to participate in the preservation and collection of important historical materials.

 Preserving our Past

-One of the primary objectives of the HRC is to document and preserve the history of the Southern San Joaquin Valley, especially as it relates to architecture, agriculture, the oil industry, migration, indigenous cultures, and music.
+One of the primary objectives of the HRC is to document and preserve the history of the Southern San Joaquin Valley, especially as it relates to architecture, agriculture, legal history, migration, indigenous cultures, and music.
 The HRC is actively seeking collections of historical materials in these areas and is working with a number of local groups to build these collections.

 The HRC currently holds several one-of-a-kind collections, including Civil War letters from the battlefield; hand-annotated music scores from a nineteenth century French publisher and composer who worked with Maurice Ravel and others; the papers of U.S. Representatives Harlan Hagen and William Ketchum; and a 17th Century Spanish will.

 The CSUB library has long been home to one of the leading scholarly oral history resources on the Dust Bowl era migration to California.
 In 1979, a major initiative to collect spoken memoirs of those who had made the trek to California in the 1930s was undertaken.
 The result was the California Odyssey Project, which in the intervening years, has been developed and built upon by the library.
 Beyond the rich collection of interviews online, the Dust Bowl Migration Archives uses photos and published documentation to contextually reconstruct the era.

 The Director of the HRC is currently heading a number of oral history projects that document regional culture and industry and is continually seeking students and volunteers to learn the protocol and techniques of oral history interviewing and to assist with the projects.
 Interviewers and transcribers are always needed.